-Do not read this page, just splurge and spend $3 on a new coin cell battery 2032s are common. (below is Electronics real)
+Do not read this page below, tech facts., just splurge and spend $1 on a new coin cell battery 2032s are common.

-This memory cell stores is 1 BIT.
 It uses as little as 0.5uA in standby current Idd , allowing the coin cell to last a long time, PC turned off. (even in standby AC power mode, it lasts longer)

 Checkout this super low VDD version SRAM from Philips Semi.
 (Vdd min, 1.0v !) (unlike my PC)